moj-analytical-services/user-guidance/source/documentation/github/security-in-github.md

 | Pushing to repositories outside the MoJ Analytical Services GitHub organistion | [Pre-push hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) | You should only store code in the MoJ Analytical Services GitHub organisation. | Force push using `git push -f <remote> <branch>` |
 <div style="height:0px;font-size:0px;">&nbsp;</div>

 You should also not store secrets in GitHub, including passwords, credentials and keys.
-You can use [parameters](../parameters.html) to securely store secrets on the Analytical Platform.
+You can use [parameters](../parameters.html) to securely store secrets.

-### Accidentally publishing data to GitHub
+## Accidentally publishing data to GitHub

 If you accidentally publish sensitive data to GitHub, you should: